Free Will in Ancient Thought

 17. What is more problematic is how he tries to give positive content to his notion of freedom.
 If we are not forced by the object of desire to go after that object, what are we positively free to do?
 Here again Alexander relies on Aristotle's notion that something is up to us if whether it gets done entirely depends on us.
 But this claim admits of two interpretations.
 We already saw in the case of Aristotle that the fact that it is up to you to do or not to do something does not mean that you have a choice.
 It means that you can choose to do something but can also fail to choose to do it, and failing to choose to do something does not mean that you choose not to do it.
 Yet Alexander now, in explicating his notion of freedom, seems to understand freedom precisely in this sense: you can choose to do it, and you can also choose not to do it.

 Mantissa is a supplement to Alexander's On the soul.
 There is some dispute about whether the author is Alexander or one a compilation of notes by one of his students.
 In trying to explicate this, Alexander seems to be driven into a hopeless tangle.
 He is perfectly aware that, according to Aristotle, the virtuous person cannot choose otherwise.
 This is what it is to be virtuous, to have no trace of a motivation left to act other than virtuously.
 So Alexander recurs to the fact that there was a point before the virtuous person was virtuous at which he could have chosen otherwise.
 But this has the consequence that now human freedom, if it involves the ability to choose otherwise, looks like a sign of human weakness, an inference actually drawn by a follower of Alexander's, the author of the Mantissa (chapter XXII).
 It is clear, at least in part, what motivates Alexander's position.
 He is so eager to reject determinism that he not only wants to reject determinism from the outside in the form of objects which force our assent.
 He also wants to reject determinism from the inside.
 And so, prompted by a Stoic claim to the contrary, he is willing to claim that under identical conditions, both internal and external, that is to say, under the same external circumstances and the same internal conditions of the mind, it is still possible to choose and to act otherwise (De fato [XXII] 192, 22ff).
+Here we have come very close to Dihle's favored notion of a will which decides or chooses in some mysterious way that is independent not only of the external objects of desire but also of the desires and beliefs of the person.

 What is this "a hopeless tangle"?

-For Aristotle, "the virtuous person cannot choose otherwise."
+Aristotle thought that "the virtuous person cannot choose otherwise."
 So Alexander, who is an Aristotelian, faces the prospect of committing himself to the proposition that the virtuous are not responsible for their actions because these actions are not free for them.

 Alexander also faces a philosophical problem.
 He "is willing to claim that under identical conditions, both internal and external, that is to say, under the same external circumstances and the same internal conditions of the mind, it is still possible to choose and to act otherwise."